pramnora/python/projects/math/random/dice/02/README.md

 -----

-Afterwards, I used a series of 6 if then statements...;
+Afterwards, the program used a series of 6 x if then statements...;
 each of which is used to select which number word is to be printed out...;
 corresponding with whichever dice number was thrown.